chrender/libfizmo/README.txt

  all non-version-6 games quite well without any known bugs.

  Dependencies:
- libxml2 for parsing of .ifiction files
+ libxml2 for parsing of .ifiction files (optional)

  Please send bug reports (or other requests) to fizmo@spellbreaker.org.